 The Human Rights minor is an option for students who are interested in the rapidly emerging field of human rights.
 The minor is a tri-campus initiative (UW Bothell, UW Seattle and UW Tacoma).
-Students may, but are not required to, take courses
+Students may, but are not required to, take courses from more than one campus in order to earn the minor.

-Students must complete the following requirements for a minor in Human Rights (25 credits):

-Human Rights Core (Tier One, 10 credits)

-Human Rights Broad Context (Tier Two, 5 credits) Human Rights Core or Broad Context (Tier One or Tier Two, 10 credits)
+Students must complete the following requirements for a minor in Human Rights (25 credits): Human Rights Core (Tier One, 10 credits) Human Rights Broad Context (Tier Two, 5 credits) Human Rights Core or Broad Context (Tier One or Tier Two, 10 credits)